-- The project is not eligible for funding; - The project does not align with our core objectives for this funding;

-- The application does not provide sufficient materials to move forward with contracting; - The material provided is perceived as too ambitious for the budget; - The material was thought too familiar or derivative; - Viability and support of the production was questionable / unclear; - There was insufficient or lack of engagement with communities involved; - There was not enough funding to support all applicants.
+- The project is not eligible for funding; - The project does not align with our core objectives for this funding; - The application does not provide sufficient materials to move forward with contracting; - The material provided is perceived as too ambitious for the budget; - The material was thought too familiar or derivative: - Viability and support of the production was questionable / unclear; - There was insufficient or lack of engagement with communities involved; - There was not enough funding to support all applicants. - The project has been declined for funding by the ISO consecutively.